munajaf/simple-todo/README.md

 Most important things is that. it auto deploy to github pages once i push to master branch. you may look into `.github/workflows/main.yml`

+Added more function.
+if i added commit `[skip ci]`
+it will not try to build or run the action